 - 1. devices used specifically as safety items or to affect performance in sports-related activities; - 2. prescribed or non-prescribed medical supplies and disposable supplies except disposable catheters.
-Examples include: - Compression stockings, ace bandages, gauze and dressings; - 3. orthotic appliances that straighten or re-shape a body part, except as described under Durable Medical Equipment (DME) in Section 6, Additional Coverage Details.

-Examples of excluded orthotic appliances and devices include but are not limited to, foot orthotics or any orthotic braces available over-the-counter.

-- 4. cranial banding; - 5. tubings and masks except when used with Durable Medical Equipment as described under Durable Medical Equipment.
+Examples include: - Compression stockings, ace bandages, gauze and dressings; - ostomy supplies. - 3. orthotic appliances that straighten or re-shape a body part, except as described under Durable Medical Equipment (DME) in Section 6, Additional Coverage Details. - Examples of excluded orthotic appliances and devices include but are not limited to, foot orthotics or any orthotic braces available over-the-counter. - 2. cranial molding helmets and cranial banding except when used to avoid the need for surgery, and/or to facilitate a successful surgical outcome. - 5. tubings and masks except when used with Durable Medical Equipment as described under Durable Medical Equipment. - 6.
+Powered and non-powered exoskeleton devices.